Can I sponsor a post or project Manhattan Nest?

 What kind of dog is Mekko?
 What kind of dog is Linus?
 Where did they come from?

 Mekko is a Pit Bull.
 We adopted her from Sean Casey Animal Rescue in January 2012.
-Linus is a small white dog…my money’s on maltese/poodle mix, but we don’t know because he came to us as a stray from the mean streets of Brooklyn in May 2012.
+Linus is a small white dog…my money’s on maltese/poodle mix, but we don’t know because he came to me as a stray in May 2012.
 They’re the best dogs ever and they get along great.
 You can read more about Mekko here and more about Linus here.

 I want to be handy like you.
 How did you get so handy?